SultanimMubin/Path/contents/path/nature-vs-human-design/ideas/new-technology.md

 Then he spits somewhere else and it becomes a car.

 # lesson:

-if it's atrange, then how can we accept that "turning sperm ang egg into a human being" is accidental
+if it's strange, then how can we accept that "turning sperm ang egg into a human being" is accidental